dhabar95/moo-powermodulemodel-ectc/README.md

 - [Dharshan Barkur](https://github.com/dhabar95) - PhD Student (Robert Bosch GmbH, Kusterdingen - Technische Universität Dresden)
 - [Akshay Vivek Panchwagh](https://github.com/) - PhD Student (Robert Bosch GmbH - Technische Universität Chemnitz)

+## Overview
+### About the repository:
+This repository contains the codebase for the multi-objective optimization (MOO) of a Power Module, leveraging pyMAPDL, pyDPF, and Ax (by Facebook).
+The project is developed as part of the ECTC Student Competition 2025, focusing on simulation-driven optimization for enhanced performance and reliability.

+### Motivation for this project:
+Power electronic packages—such as discrete packages, power modules, and ASICs—are composed of heterogeneous materials like copper, epoxy polymers, and SAC solder.
+Each of these materials exhibits unique thermo-mechanical behavior due to their intrinsic material properties.
+Among these, the Coefficient of Thermal Expansion (CTE) plays a critical role.
+When subjected to temperature fluctuations, the mismatch in CTEs among different materials leads to thermo-mechanical stresses, ultimately causing structural reliability issues and premature failure.
+To tackle this challenge, this project proposes a novel simulation-driven design methodology that integrates high-fidelity finite element modeling (FEM) via pyMAPDL scripting with Bayesian Optimization using Gaussian Processes (BO-GP) through Facebook's Ax platform.
+By adaptively exploring the design space and accounting for uncertainties, this approach enables efficient identification of failure-prone configurations and optimization of both material selection and package geometry.
+The result is a robust, computationally efficient framework that enhances the reliability and performance of power packages under complex thermal loading conditions.